to main content

 Don’t Put Off Mammogram Screenings

-Although early detection and mammogram screenings are a popular topic in October during Breast Cancer Awareness Month, they should be a year-round conversation.
+Although early detection and mammogram screenings are a popular topic in October during Breast Cancer Awareness Month, this should be a year-round conversation.
 The value of detecting breast cancer early and kicking it to the curb can be a life-saving proposition.

-About 85% of breast cancers occur in women who have no family history of breast cancer.
 Women have more treatment options available when breast cancer is discovered early – at a stage 0, 1, or 2.
+And the best way to ensure early detection is by following the recommended mammogram screenings.

-2. I’m afraid it’s going to hurt.
+• I'm afraid it’s going to hurt.

-3. There is no history of breast cancer in my family, so I’m OK.
+• There’s no history of breast cancer in my family, so I’m OK.

 Evolving Technology